premAI-io/dev-portal/blog/2023-11-24-peer-to-peer-gpu-network/index.md

 - [LibP2P](https://libp2p.io): A foundational element, LibP2P underpins our network's communication infrastructure, ensuring secure and reliable peer-to-peer interactions within the network.

 Together, these technologies empower the Prem Network to handle the complex demands of modern AI applications, making it a powerhouse for both individual enthusiasts and large-scale enterprises.

+## Public explorer

+In tandem with the Prem Network's launch, we're excited to unveil [Petals Explorer](https://network.premai.io) - a complementary user interface that synergizes with the Prem Network.
+Petals Explorer offers a unique approach to running large language models (LLMs) by adopting a BitTorrent-style distribution mechanism.
+This integration marks a significant stride in our mission to democratize AI.
+It allows users to effortlessly tap into the power of LLMs like Llama 2, Falcon, and BLOOM, ensuring efficient operation even on consumer-grade GPUs.
+The collaboration of Petals Explorer with the Prem Network epitomizes our commitment to accessible, open-source, and peer-to-peer AI solutions, setting a new standard in the AI community."

 ## Open to All